tshepang/blog/content/cat, Python, and Perl.md

     variables names be the same, but given different types (e.g.
     `my $var; my @var;`)
--   The upper case file handler, `FILE`, is a matter of convention for Perl, and can be named \'anything\'.
+-   The upper case file handler, `FILE`, is a matter of convention for Perl, and can be named 'anything'.
 I used it in the Python sample only for the sake of clarity.
 -   The `<>` operator is special syntax that means a file is being manipulated.
 Python has no such.